Alfresco/acs-deployment/docs/properties-reference.md

 The table below shows the full list of properties (excluding module specific properties) that can be figured via alfresco-global.properties ordered alphabetically.

 Obsolete entries in the latest version are marked with ~~strikethrough~~ text.
+Other entries, although not marked as obsolete will have little affect if used in deprecated classes that have been superseded by newer functionality.

 | Property | Description | Default value |
 |----------|-------------|---------------|